 Periodontal disease is commonly known as gum disease.
 In the initial stages only the gum is affected but , if left untreated, it will progress to involve other supporting structures of the tooth including the boney socket and ligament attaching the tooth to the bone.

 Gingivitis is inflammation of the gum tissue caused by plaque accumulation on the tooth.
-Plaque us a sticky accumulation of bacteria, food and saliva that adheres to the tooth surface.
-Plaque is difficult to see (unless specifically stained) and accumulates rapidly after cleaning.
+Plaque is a sticky accumulation of bacteria, food and saliva that adheres to the tooth surface.
+Plaque is difficult to see (unless specifically stained) and accumulates rapidly after cleaning the teeth.
 The bacteria trigger local inflammation in the gums.
-This can be seen as a red line at the edge of the gum that will bleed easily. if plaque is removed, the inflammation will resolve, but left untreated, may progress to more severe disease.
+This can be seen as a red line at the edge of the gum that will bleed easily.
+If plaque is removed, the inflammation will resolve, but left untreated, may progress to more severe disease.
 Once the other supporting structures become involved the condition is known as periodontitis, and is irreversible.
 This affects the attachment of the tooth and ultimately can lead to loss of the tooth.

 The first stage in treating animals with periodontal disease is to remove tartar and plaque from the tooth surface (above and below the gum margin) before instituting home care.
 It is important to understand that periodontitis is irreversible and ongoing management will be required throughout your pet’s life.

 Remember that periodontal disease management is not just about sweet smelling breath but can have more serious local and systemic consequences.
-Studies have shown that advance periodontal disease can lead to heart, liver, kidney and respiratory problems. periodontitis can also complicate the management of diseases such as diabetes.
+Studies have shown that advanced periodontal disease can lead to heart, liver, kidney and respiratory problems.
+Periodontitis can also complicate the management of diseases such as diabetes.

-Locally, advanced periodontal disease can result in bone destruction and communication between the mouth and the nose, spontaneous jaw fractures and severe pain.
+Locally, advanced periodontal disease can result in bone destruction and communication between the mouth and the nose (oro-nasal fistula), spontaneous jaw fractures and severe pain.